Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 ***Brigadier Anthony "Abbott" Costello***

-Costello was…busy.
+Costello was... busy.
 Like a fucking honeybee, in fact: literally every second of his entire existence at the moment was *work,* except for when he was asleep.
 And even that was carefully timetabled to make sure he was working efficiently.

 But it was what he needed.

-The HEAT had two definite camps when it came to the whole family life, partnership and romance thing: the minority who threw themselves wholeheartedly into having one, like Firth and Etsicitty and Thompson, and the majority who, yeah, went out dancing and had dating app profiles, and got laid when they could but were reserving *commitment* for…afterwards.
+The HEAT had two definite camps when it came to the whole family life, partnership and romance thing: the minority who threw themselves wholeheartedly into having one, like Firth and Etsicitty and Thompson, and the majority who, yeah, went out dancing and had dating app profiles, and got laid when they could but were reserving *commitment* for... afterwards.

 Costello was in that second camp.
 Waiting for *afterwards,* when the stakes would be lower, and his own death less of a concern.
-He’d hate to imagine himself leaving a grieving family…
+He’d hate to imagine himself leaving a grieving family...

 But that rationale didn’t make him immune to some amount of loneliness.
-Especially now, with all his extended family in stasis…and especially with the lingering melancholy of Earth’s loss.
+Especially now, with all his extended family in stasis... and especially with the lingering melancholy of Earth’s loss.
 He doubted he’d ever quite recover from watching the world burn.

 Work was a distraction.
 And Fort Powell (he had to wonder just what Stainless would have made of having an icy hellhole named after him) was *especially* distracting.
 The target world for TILE FLIP was cold; the JETS teams deploying there needed to be able to thrive in arctic conditions, and pass without trace through snow and permafrost.